omar1593321/jenk_project/README.md

 # Project: Automated Website Deployment Using Jenkins, Terraform, Ansible, and Docker
-Overview

-This project demonstrates a complete CI/CD pipeline to provision and deploy infrastructure and applications using Jenkins, Terraform, AWS, Ansible, and Docker.
-The setup includes:

-    Automated provisioning of an AWS VPC, subnets, EC2 instances, and security groups using Terraform.
-    Automated configuration of the EC2 instances with Ansible, installing Docker, Docker Compose, and deploying a web application.
-    Deployment of a Docker container using Docker Compose, including a website, on the provisioned EC2 instance.

-Technologies Used

-    Jenkins: For orchestrating the CI/CD pipeline.
-    Terraform: To provision AWS infrastructure.
-    AWS: EC2, VPC, Security Groups.
-    Ansible: For configuration management on the EC2 instance.
-    Docker & Docker Compose: To containerize and deploy the web application.
-    Features

-    AWS Infrastructure: The project creates a custom VPC, subnets, security groups, an internet gateway, and EC2 instances.
-    CI/CD Pipeline: Jenkins automates the provisioning of infrastructure using Terraform and configures EC2 instances with Ansible.
-    Dockerized Web Application: The application is deployed inside a Docker container, managed using Docker Compose.

-Prerequisites

-    AWS account with proper IAM roles and permissions.
-    Jenkins set up with Terraform and Ansible plugins installed.
-    SSH key configured for accessing AWS EC2 instances.
-    Terraform, Ansible, Docker, and Docker Compose installed locally or in the Jenkins environment.
-    Certainly!
-Here's an expanded and detailed section about Jenkins for your GitHub repository post.
-This section will cover the Jenkins setup, configuration, integration with Terraform and Ansible, managing credentials, and ensuring smooth orchestration of your CI/CD pipeline.
-Project: Automated Website Deployment Using Jenkins, Terraform, Ansible, and Docker Overview

 This project demonstrates a complete CI/CD pipeline to provision and deploy infrastructure and applications using Jenkins, Terraform, AWS, Ansible, and Docker.
 The setup includes: